dhardy/pippin/doc/file-format.md

 *   number of elements as u64 (again, mostly for alignment)
 *   state checksum (doubles as an identifier)
 *   checksum of data as written in file

-### Details

-#### Partition identifiers

-Block starts `PARTID` and is followed by two `u40` numbers (two five-byte big-endian numbers).
-The first number is the partition identifier lower bound (also the currently used partition identifier), and the second is the upper bound, both bounds inclusive.

 Log files